 The best 360 reviews are those that are well planned out, communicated, and standardized.
 To help with the standardization piece, save your custom questions and create 360 feedback templates to be shared amongst leaders in the organization.

-Saved questions and templates are shared to all leaders to improve consistency and ease administration of 360 reviews.
+Saved questions and templates are shared with all leaders to improve consistency and ease the administration of 360 reviews.
 This makes it easy for HR folks or other administrators to publish approved templates, and then instruct managers to independently conduct 360 reviews for their direct reports.

-Here's how saved 360 Feedback templates and questions are shared to different users within your organization.
+Here is how saved 360 Feedback templates and questions are shared with different users within your organization.

-When Admins save a custom question or template, they're automatically shared to all other Coach Admins and Managers.
+When Admins save a custom question or template, they are automatically shared with all other Coach Admins and Managers.

 Ideally, Coach Admins will be the primary user of this functionality to set the "company approved" 360 review questions which can be used by leaders to collect feedback on their teams.

 Saved templates and questions created by Coach Managers are not shared with anyone else.
-They can be used for future 360 requests for themselves or their team members, in addition to the admin templates, but they aren't available for use by other Coach Managers or Admins.
+They can be used for future 360 requests for themselves or their team members, in addition to the admin templates, but they are not available for use by other Coach Managers or Admins.